-- 1. The decisions of the committee, and any disciplinary sanction imposed, shall respond only to the specific issues and allegations contained in the complaint (as filed). - 2.
-Any other issue and/or rule violation, which may become known or apparent during the hearing, shall be referred to either the convening authority or a lower---level authority.
+- A. The decisions of the committee, and any disciplinary sanction imposed, shall respond only to the specific issues and allegations contained in the complaint (as filed). - B. Any other issue and/or rule violation, which may become known or apparent during the hearing, shall be referred to either the convening authority or a lower-level authority.
 This referral may be accompanied by a recommendation for appropriate action.
-When such matters are referred, notice of the referral shall be included with the notification of decisions rendered. - 3.
-Decisions shall be reduced to written form, and shall be forwarded to the principal parties shall be communicated to the principal parties at the same time and by the same method within a reasonable time (Saturdays, Sundays and holidays excepted).
-Notification shall be accomplished by Registered US Mail, Certified US Mail---Return Receipt Requested, or Federal Express---Signature Required. - 4.
-If a suspension is imposed upon a member of ASA by an affiliated member, the ASA office shall also receive a copy of the decision within a reasonable time (Saturdays, Sundays and holidays excepted).
-Notification shall be accomplished by Registered US Mail, Certified US Mail---Return Receipt Requested, or Federal Express---Signature Required.
-Suspension of players for less than thirty (30) days are exempt from this requirement. - 5.
-Verbal communication of decisions shall not be permitted.
-Consideration should be given to ensure that the method chosen provides adequate notice to those impacted by the decisions(s). - 6.
-Notification of the decisions shall include a statement of the procedure for appeal.
-The statement shall clearly indicate the appropriate level of jurisdiction, including the identity and address of the person and/or office to which the appeal must be directed. - 7.
-Written minutes of all hearings will be considered proprietary and made available only on request from higher level authorities in the direct line of appeal.
+When such matters are referred, notice of the referral shall be included with the notification of decisions rendered. - C. Decisions shall be reduced to written form and shall be forwarded to the principal parties shall be communicated to the principal parties at the same time and by the same method within a reasonable time (Saturdays, Sundays and holidays excepted).
+Notification shall be accomplished by e-mail, registered US mail, certified US mail return receipt requested, or FedEx signature required. - D. If a suspension is imposed upon a member of ASA by an affiliated member, the ASA office shall also receive a copy of the decision within a reasonable time (Saturdays, Sundays and holidays excepted).
+Notification shall be accomplished by e-mail, registered US mail, certified US mail return receipt requested, or FedEx signature required. - E. Suspension of players for less than thirty (30) days are exempt from this requirement. - F. Verbal communication of decisions shall not be permitted.
+Consideration should be given to ensure that the method chosen provides adequate notice to those impacted by the decision(s). - G. Notification of the decisions shall include a statement of the procedure for appeal.
+The statement shall clearly indicate the appropriate level of jurisdiction, including the identity and address of the person and/or office to which the appeal must be directed. - H. Written minutes of all hearings will be considered proprietary and made available only on request from higher level authorities in the direct line of appeal.